-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What is the policy to assess good governance practices of the investee companies?

-The assessment of the good governance practices of the investee companies is based on the DWS Norm Assessment, as further detailed in the dedicated section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
-Accordingly, the assessed investee companies follow good governance practices.
+The assessment of the good governance practices of the investee companies (including assessments related to sound management structures, employee relations, remuneration of staff and tax compliance) is part of the Norm Controversy Assessment which evaluates a company's behavior within generally accepted international standards and principles of responsible business conduct.
+Further information can be found in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+Companies with the worst Norm Controversy Assessment of "F" are excluded as an investment.